mHealth Physical Activity Intervention for Cancer Survivors

 The trial does not specify whether you need to stop taking your current medications.
 However, it mentions that participants can continue 'maintenance' therapy to prevent cancer recurrences.

-Is physical activity safe for cancer survivors?
+What prior data suggests that this physical activity intervention is safe for cancer survivors?

 Christine Friedenreich